Guys here’s my declaration: My husband and I want to be millionaires by the time I’m 40. That’s in 9 years. #powercouple

 2nd) Give every dollar you have coming in for the next month, a place to go, every single dollar.
 Include big expenses you need to save for.

-Like for example, my hair is huge and my hair appointments are $250, seriously.
-I know.
 Every couple months when the appointment would come, it would just be okay on the credit card it goes and I’ll use my next paycheck or I’ll use a big chunk of my current paycheck to pay for it.

 Now I set goals in my budget for that next hair appointment and put a little bit of money into the hair category every month.